-Proposed Action Documentation: "ACAM assessment indicated an CATEX A2.3.9 Within an insignificant impact; therefore CATEX placing real prope or repair projects, is applicable 32 CFR 989 A2.3.9 applies" Area?
-Documentation: "ACAM assessment indicated an insignificant impact; therefore CATEX ACAM indicated an Must undergo a Level II 32 CFR 989 A2.3.9 and the 40 CFR assessment with ACAM 93.153 (c)(2)(x) General Conformity exemption both apply" CATEX A2.3.8 s not applicable
+Proposed Action Documentation: "ACAM assessment A2.3.9 One-for-one CATEX A2.3.9 Within an indicated an insignificant (Repairing and n-kind replacemen mpact; therefore CATEX 32 placing real property or repair projects/ is applicable CFR 989 A2.3.9 applies".
+Area? actions? nstalled equipment) Documentation: "ACAM assessment Must undergo a Level II ACAM indicated an indicated an insignificant assessment with ACAM nsignificant impact? impact; therefore CATEX 32 CFR 989 A2.3.9 and the 40 CFR 93.153 (c)(2)(x) General Conformity exemption both apply" CATEX A2.3.8 is not applicable

-- Only apply this CATEX directly for one-for-one in-kind (e.g., same size or less, same fuel, etc.) replacement or repair projects/actions: - Must specifically document "One-for-one in-kind replacement or repair projects/actions; therefore, CATEX 32 CFR 989 A2.3.9 applies". - If new (1st time non-replacement) equipment or any additional construction or equipment is required, the projects/actions must undergo a Level II assessment with ACAM regardless of the area's NAAQS attainment status. - o If ACAM assessment indicates a significant impact, CATEX 32 CFR 989 A2.3.9 does not apply.
+- Only apply this CATEX directly for one-for-one in-kind (e.g., same size or less, same fuel, etc.) replacement or repair projects/actions: - Must specifically document "One-for-one in-kind replacement or repair projects/actions; therefore, CATEX 32 CFR 989 A2.3.9 applies". - If new (1st time non-replacement) equipment or any additional construction or equipment is required, the projects/actions must undergo a Level II assessment with ACAM regardless of the area's NAAQS attainment status.

-o If ACAM assessment indicates an insignificant impact, specifically document the "ACAM assessment indicated an insignificant impact; therefore CATEX 32 CFR 989 A2.3.9 applies".
+- o If ACAM assessment indicates a significant impact, CATEX 32 CFR 989 A2.3.9 does not apply. - If ACAM assessment indicates an insignificant impact, specifically document the "ACAM assessment indicated an insignificant impact; therefore CATEX 32 CFR 989 A2.3.9 applies".

-- Only one-for-one in-kind replacement or repair projects/actions can apply this CATEX directly. - o Must specifically document "CATEX 32 CFR 989 A2.3.9 and the 40 CFR 93.153 (c)(2)(x) General Conformity exemption both apply". - If new (1st time non-replacement) equipment or any additional construction or equipment is required, the projects/actions must undergo a Level II assessment with ACAM. - o If ACAM assessment indicates a significant impact, CATEX 32 CFR 989 A2.3.9 does not apply and a GCR Determination may be required. - If ACAM assessment indicates an insignificant impact, must specifically document CATEX 32 CFR 989 A2.3.9 and a General Conformity exemption both apply.
+- Only one-for-one in-kind replacement or repair projects/actions can apply this CATEX directly. - o Must specifically document "CATEX 32 CFR 989 A2.3.9 and the 40 CFR 93.153 (c)(2)(x) General Conformity exemption both apply". - If new (1st time non-replacement) equipment or any additional construction or equipment is required, the projects/actions must undergo a Level II assessment with ACAM. - o If ACAM assessment indicates a significant impact, CATEX 32 CFR 989 A2.3.9 does not apply and a GCR Determination may be required. - o If ACAM assessment indicates an insignificant impact, must specifically document CATEX 32 CFR 989 A2.3.9 and a General Conformity exemption both apply.
 Document General Conformity exemption as either: - If project/action is a routine maintenance and repair activity, specifically document the "ACAM assessment indicated an insignificant impact; therefore CATEX 32 CFR 989 A2.3.9 and General Conformity exemption 40 CFR 93.153 (c)(2)(iv) both apply." - If project/action is for a one-for-one in-kind replacement project/action, specifically document the "ACAM assessment indicated an insignificant impact; therefore CATEX 32 CFR 989 A2.3.9 and General Conformity exemption 40 CFR 93.153 (c)(2)(x) both apply."